Benjy0812/Benjy0812/README.md

 I'm a VG2 IT student in Norway with a strong interest in web development, debugging, and reliable software.
 I enjoy the full development process: building features, testing them, tracking down bugs, and learning from the problems I encounter.

-Right now, I'm improving Nordisk Vær and learning Rust through practical projects.
+Right now, I'm building a To-Do list CLI in C++ and learning to program through practical projects.
 After VG2, I hope to continue with an apprenticeship in IT development.
 I'm open to collaborations, learning opportunities, and conversations with other developers.

 ## Featured Projects